ravachol/kew/README.md

 * number + <kbd>G</kbd> or <kbd>Enter</kbd> to go to specific song number in the playlist.
 * <kbd>.</kbd> to add currently playing song to kew favorites.m3u (run with "kew .").
 * <kbd>Esc</kbd> to quit.

+## Contributing

+We very much welcome contributions, and will help if guidance is needed.
+Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) first though and also [DEVELOPERS.md](docs/DEVELOPERS.md).
+It's important to discuss with the maintainer before doing a lot of work, or it might end up being rejected or having to be redone unnecessarily.

 ## Configuration